Employment Status: Full-time, regular "exempt" position, included in the Management Personnel Plan (MPP).

 Education and ExperienceQualifications:

 Master's degree in Nursing from a regionally accredited university.
-Minimum of five years of progressively responsible health care management experience with three of those years supervising/managing licensed clinical nursing staff, including the design, development and direction of health related programing and services and fiscal management of financial resources.
+Minimum three years supervising/managing licensed clinical nursing staff, including the design, development and direction of health related programing and services and fiscal management of financial resources.

 Professional licensing as a Registered Nurse in the State of California, certification, and/or credential verification is required